tamc/gh-pr-chain/README.md

 Syntax: gh pr-chain [next|my-next|previous|merge-previous|merge-up-chain|create|insert|squash-into-previous|squash-chain]

-next                 Go to a PR that is based on this PR my-next              Go to a PR that is based on this PR and that I authored previous             Go to the PR that this PR is based upon merge-previous       Git merge changes from the branch that this PR is based upon merge-up-chain       Merge changes from this branch up into the next PR.
+next                 Go to a PR that is based on this PR last                 Go to the final PR in a chain my-next              Go to a PR that is based on this PR and that I authored my-last              Go to the final PR in a chain that I authored previous             Go to the PR that this PR is based upon merge-previous       Git merge changes from the branch that this PR is based upon merge-up-chain       Merge changes from this branch up into the next PR.
 Then pushes.
 Then repeats up the chain.